Some information that is helpful to understand the context

 ...
 Women so adored him, it became an honor just to wash his feet.
 Men longed for his approval.
 They trusted him to arrange their marriages and select their careers...

-It mentions that in 2004 there were about 300 yoga centers and 4,000 instructors, more than a dozen corporations and $1 billion in government contracts for security.
-How he achieved remarkable recognition from governors, legislators, heads of state, and other religious leaders.
+The article mentions there were about 300 yoga centers and 4,000 instructors, more than a dozen corporations and $1 billion in government contracts for security and that Bhajan achieved remarkable recognition from governors, legislators, heads of state, and other religious leaders.

 Bhajan’s legacy wasn’t immune to controversy.
 While many see him as a tireless missionary whose only goal was to serve humanity, others considered him a brilliant cult leader and masterful con man who lived the life of a rock star by exploiting his followers.